 Consistent with the BSA’s policy, Scouts for Equality believes that showing respect towards the beliefs of others is consistent with the Scout Oath and Law.
 We expect all of our members to show reverence and respect for all religious beliefs and philosophical positions.

 We believe Scouting is a force more powerful than one person or one religion.
-By welcoming people from all religious beliefs and philosophical positions, including non-theistic ones in Buddhist, Unitarian, and other traditions, Scouting can better fulfill its vision of preparing youth in America to become responsible, participating citizens and leaders.
+By welcoming people from all religious beliefs and philosophical positions, including non-theistic Buddhists and Unitarians, and other people from other traditions, including those who are atheist, agnostic, or not affiliated with any religious group, Scouting can better fulfill its vision of preparing youth in America to become responsible, participating citizens and leaders.

 What if someone’s religion says that it’s immoral to discriminate against others?
 How can a Scout with these beliefs reconcile being “reverent” with being “obedient”?